-We have historically participated in the Parent's centralized approach to cash management, and, therefore, there were no cash amounts specifically attributable to us for the historical periods presented.
-Historically, the primary source of liquidity for our business was funding by the Parent of the expenses allocated to the oncology business from the Parent.
-Prior to the Separation, transfers of cash to and from the Parent have been reflected in net parent investment in the unaudited condensed combined balance sheets, statements of cash flows and statements of changes in net parent investment.
-We have not reported cash or cash equivalents for the periods presented in the unaudited condensed combined balance sheets.
-The Parent continued to fund the cash needs of the oncology business through the date of the Separation.
-On November 14, 2023, in connection with the Separation, we received a cash contribution of \$275.0 million from the Parent.
+We have historically participated in the Former Parent's centralized approach to cash management, and, therefore, there were no cash amounts specifically attributable to us for prior to the historical periods presented.
+Separation.
+Historically, the primary source of liquidity for our business was funding by the Former Parent of the expenses allocated to the oncology business from the Former Parent.
+Prior to the Separation, transfers Transfers of cash to and from the Former Parent prior to the Separation have been reflected in net parent investment in the unaudited condensed combined consolidated balance sheets, statements of cash flows and statements of changes in net parent investment.
+We have not reported cash or cash equivalents for the periods presented in the unaudited condensed combined balance sheets. equity (deficit).
+The Former Parent continued to fund the cash needs of the oncology business through the date of the Separation.
+On November 14, 2023, in connection with the Separation, we received a cash contribution of \$275.0 million from the Former Parent.